 This quick and easy turkey stew recipe is wonderfully spiced and lemony.
-It’s filled with greens and is both hearty and light.
-This is a versatile recipe that can be adapted to what is in your pantry and can be made vegan or paleo.
+It’s filled with butternut squash, greens and is hearty and nourishing.
+This is a versatile recipe that can be adapted to the vegetables is in your pantry and can be made vegan with white beans or paleo with ground turkey.

 This turkey stew recipe is supremely adaptable and it doesn’t need to simmer very long to meld the flavors.